codesandbox/codesandbox-client/packages/homepage/content/features/learning/index.md

 ### Code anywhere, on any device

 You can use CodeSandbox on any device with a web browser.
-So you can take your code with you and work learning into your life—whether that’s coding on the go, at school, at work, or from home.
+Take your code with you and work learning into your life—whether that’s coding on the go, at school, at work, or from home.